luizbgomide/EclipsePhase2e-ptbr/src/13/17-mindware-hacking.md

 ### Tap Senses

-If hacking mesh inserts or a cyberbrain ([Mindware Hacking](17-mindware-hacking.md)), you can tap into the target’s sensorium for surveillance purposes.
+If hacking mesh inserts or a cyberbrain, you can tap into the target’s sensorium for surveillance purposes.

 Sensory data may also be recorded or broadcast as XP.